stlab/better-code/better-code/src/chapter-3-errors.md

-Doing anything with the error *other* than propagating it requires a much heavier `do { ... } catch ... { ... }` construct, which is slighly heavier-weight than the pattern-matching boilerplate, making throwing a worse choice when clients do not directly propagate errors.
+Doing anything with the error *other* than propagating it requires a much heavier `do { ... } catch ... { ... }` construct, which is slightly heavier-weight than the pattern-matching boilerplate, making throwing a worse choice when clients do not directly propagate errors.

 The great ergonomic advantage of throwing in the common case means